Abdul Samad of Selangor: Death

 Sultan Abdul Samad died on 6 February 1898 at the age of 93 after reigning for 41 years.
-He was laid to rest in his own mausoleum in Bukit Jugra.
-He had 12 children, 6 princes and 6 princesses from two wives.
+He was buried in the Sultan Abdul Samad Mausoleum in Bukit Jugra.
+He had 12 children, 6 sons and 6 daughters from two wives.
 Raja Muda Raja Musa, the heir apparent, died in 1884.
-Hence next in line was Raja Muda Raja Musa's eldest son, Raja Sulaiman Shah ibni Raja Musa.
+Hence next in line was Raja Muda Raja Musa's eldest son, Raja Sulaiman Shah.

 Legacy

-The Sultan Abdul Samad Building in Kuala Lumpur, Sultan Abdul Samad Secondary School in Petaling Jaya, Sultan Abdul Samad Mosque in Kuala Lumpur International Airport (KLIA) and the Sultan Abdul Samad Library in Universiti Putra Malaysia are named after him.
+The Sultan Abdul Samad Building and Sultan Abdul Samad Jamek Mosque in Kuala Lumpur, Sultan Abdul Samad Secondary School in Petaling Jaya, Sultan Abdul Samad Mosque in Kuala Lumpur International Airport (KLIA) and the Sultan Abdul Samad Library in Universiti Putra Malaysia are named after him.